 - Map: Contact the NICCS SO and request a copy of the Training Collection Template, enter a list of your training courses by following the instructions on the form, and determine which of the Workforce Framework’s specialty areas align to each of the training courses.
 Training Providers will be able to map up to five Workforce Framework Specialty Areas to a training course.
 Click on Explore the Workforce Framework to determine which Specialty Areas most closely align to your courses.

 - Submit: Submit the completed Training Collection Template to the NICCS SO by emailing the information to the NICCS SO.

-- Verify: Verify your training are posted properly and keep in contact with the NICCS SO to update them on a regular basis.
+- Verify: Verify your courses are posted properly and keep in contact with the NICCS SO to update them on a regular basis.